JoelLigma/Predicting-Consumer-Purchase-Behavior-with-Python/README.md

 **Predictive Model**

-We built and tuned 3 classifiaction prediction models with the goal to accurately predict our target customers.
+We built and tuned 3 classification prediction models with the goal to accurately predict our target customers.
 Our target customer sare defined as customers who have a high likelihood of completing an offer.
 The 3 models are Random Forest, Neural Network and eXtreme Gradient Boosting (XGBoost).
 After training and validating the model performance the following results were geneated:

 - The Random Forest Classifier showed a predictive accuracy of 87.88%
 - The Neural Network Classifier showed a predictive accuracy of 86.29%